-Nevada’s cottage food law (SB 206) went into effect on July 1st, 2013.
-The law allows many different types of food products to be sold, but it is restricted in most other ways.
-Cottage food operators must make all of their sales in-person, and they cannot sell more than $35,000 per year of goods.
-Operations must be registered with one of the four health districts in the state, and the fee for registration varies by region.
+Nevada’s cottage food law (SB 206) allows many different types of food products to be sold, but it is restricted in most other ways.
+Cottage food operators must make all of their sales in-person, and they are limited to $35,000 of sales per year.

 Internet or phone sales are only allowed when the product gets exchanged in-person.